2003 NBA Finals: Background

 In the meantime the New Jersey Nets, who lost to the Lakers in the finals the previous year, were out to prove that they were serious title contenders, despite the lack of competition in the Eastern Conference.
 The Nets finished the regular season 49–33, good enough to win the Atlantic Division and clinch the number 2 seed in the East.
-After splitting the first four games with the Milwaukee Bucks in the first round, the Nets took control, winning the series in 6 games.
+After splitting the first four games with the Milwaukee Bucks in the first round, the Nets took control, winning the series in six games.
 From then on, the Nets had no trouble making a return to the NBA Finals, sweeping the Boston Celtics and the Detroit Pistons to win their second straight Eastern Conference championship.
-With their 49–33 record, the 2003 Nets remain the last team with under 50 wins to reach the NBA Finals.
+With their 49–33 record, the 2003 Nets were the last team with under 50 wins to reach the NBA Finals in a fully-played season until the 2022-23 Miami Heat, who went 44–38 in the regular season.